All Episodes

 That is what has been missing.

-And I do believe that the initial wave of support is simply applause and recognition for Scott Walker being gutsy.
+And I do believe that the initial wave of support is simply applause and recognition for Scott Walker being gutsy and standing up to these people, which our base voters have not seen anywhere near enough of.

-And when the Republican Party doesn't stand up to these people, the Republican Party is not even defending its own voters who are also attacked and assaulted and lumped into all these Defamatory allegations of racism, sexism, bigotry, war on women, and all of this rot gut dribble.
+And when the Republican Party doesn't stand up to these people, the Republican Party is not even defending its own voters who are also attacked and assaulted and lumped into all these defamatory allegations of racism, sexism, bigotry, war on women, and all of this rotgut dribble.

 And there's one guy who stood up to it.

-Ted Cruz stands up to it, and note that he's pretty popular, too.
+Ted Cruz stands up to it.

 And Marco Rubio's had his moment standing up to it.

-Note he's pretty you take a look at the bottom of the Republican poll and find out who's not as popular right now, and you'll also find they're the ones that talk about working with these people.
+Note he's pretty, you take a look at the bottom of the Republican poll and find out who's not as popular right now.

 They're the ones that talk about compromising with them.